Alumni Professional Exchange (APEX) Continuing Education Workshop

 The Alumni Professional Exchange (APEX) Continuing Education Workshop provides alumni the opportunity to learn about and reflect on critical homeland security issues from different perspectives while visiting with classmates, expanding networks with professionals from other cohorts, and catching up with instructors.

-Alumni Short Talks and APEX Presentations
+Call for Alumni Short Talks

 "Countering Human Trafficking" with Bentley Nettles, Texas Alcoholic Beverage Commission (TABC) Executive Director.
 February 2020.

 "Climate Security: A Pre-Mortem Approach to a Sustainable Global Future " with John Comiskey, Associate Professor of Homeland Security at Monmouth University, and Michael Larrañaga, President of R.E.M.
 Risk Consultants.
 February 2020.

 "Whistle-Blowing: An Unyielding Duty" with Colonel Tom Rempfer, U.S. Air Force (Ret.)
 February 2020.

 "Health Equity is a Homeland Security Issue" with William Pilkington, H.O.P.E.
 Program Director at the North Carolina Central University.
 February 2020.